 Start saving as much as you can now!
 I’m of the opinion that most people accumulate the biggest share of their wealth during a single ten or 15 year period when all things financial are breaking their way.
 Saving at an early age certainly helps, but life can get in the way of even the best executed savings plans, especially when you have children.
 But if you’re past the child rearing years, and at a high level in earnings, you can make up for lost time much quicker than you think.
 You may not have the time horizon to accumulate a seven figure retirement plan but what ever you are able to save from this point forward will make life that much easier later.
 Never give up hope on this!

-Even if you’re covered by a retirement plan (and especially if you’re not) the IRS allows people who are over 50 and within certain very generous income limits to deduct up to $6000 towards an individual retirement account.
-Even if you have no other savings, stashing away $6000 per year for 15 years will grow to $90,000 plus interest.
+Even if you’re covered by a retirement plan (and especially if you’re not) the IRS allows people who are over 50 and within certain very generous income limits to deduct up to $6,500 towards an individual retirement account (IRA).
+Even if you have no other savings, stashing away $6,500 per year for 15 years will grow to $97,500 plus investment income.
 That won’t be enough money to retire to the beach, but it will provide a nice cushion to back up paychecks from Social Security and any job or business income you have later on.

 What ever you do, don’t speculate!
 There may be a strong temptation to “make up for lost time” by plowing money into risky investments looking to make a big hit.
 But it’s far more likely that you’ll get clobbered for trying.
 Since you have a shorter time horizon and less money to play with, keep your investment choices on the conservative side of the investment universe.
 Yes, you have less time to grow your portfolio, but you also have less time to cover large losses.